prosto-nevezu4iy/TaskTracker/README.md

 delete <task_id>
 ```

-4. Mark a task as done or As inprogress
+4. Mark a task as done or as inprogress

 ```bash
 mark <task_id> inprogress